saopicc/ddfacet-kernels/.github/ISSUE_TEMPLATE.md

-* Codex Africanus version:
+- ddfacet-kernels version:
-* Python version:
+- Python version:
-* Operating System:
+- Operating System:

 ### Description

-Describe what you were trying to get done.
+Describe what you were trying to accomplish.
 Tell us what happened, what went wrong, and what you expected to happen.

-### What I Did
+### Reproducer and Error Logs

 ```
 Paste the command(s) you ran and the output.